aio-experimentation-room/aio-experimentation-room.github.io/docs/soldering.md

 ## Heat gun

-The heat gun can be used to desolder some components on a PCBs.
+The heat gun can be used to desolder some components on a PCB.

 ![](./images/heat-gun.jpg)